-What is Prasugrel?
+What Is Prasugrel?

-Prasugrel Uses:
+Prasugrel Tablet Uses:

 • Heart Attack and Chest Pain: Used in combination with aspirin to prevent heart attack and other heart-related issues.